henriquexaud/BetterHills/README.md

-# OurHill
+# OurHills
-App to map hills for skate downhill practices.
+Web application to map and categorize great hills for skate downhill practices.